New perspectives on $p$-adic regulator formulae: Introduction

-That is, we pullback the top row by the inclusion on the right and pushout by the surjection on the left to construct the diagonal class as an extension class. \end{customthm} With this interpretation the proof of the regulator formula relating the central critical value of the $f$-unbalanced $p$-adic $L$-function to the logarithm of the diagonal class is almost trivial.
-We take a rigid primitive over the dagger ordinary locus $X^{\ord,2,\dagger}$ of the differential 2-form associated with $g \times h$ (after killing the class with a suitable Frobenius polynomial), pull it back to $X^{\ord}$, apply the Clebsch--Gordan projection, and pair it with the ``anti-holomorphic" rigid differential associated with $f$.
+That is, we pullback the top row by the inclusion on the right and pushout by the surjection on the left to construct the diagonal class as an extension class. \end{customthm} With this interpretation, the proof of the regulator formula relating the central critical value of the $f$-unbalanced $p$-adic $L$-function to the logarithm of the diagonal class becomes more transparent.
+We take a rigid primitive over the dagger ordinary locus $X^{\ord,2,\dagger}$ of the differential 2-form associated with $g \times h$ (after annihilating the class with a suitable Frobenius polynomial), pull it back to $X^{\ord}$, apply the Clebsch--Gordan projection, and pair it with the \emph{anti-holomorphic} rigid differential associated with $f$.
 This, by definition of the $p$-adic $L$-function, coincides with the $p$-adic $L$-value.
+We refer to Theorem \ref{theorem: diagonal regulator} for a precise statement.